CSSS/git-tutorial/README.md

     Fixed a bug
 ```

-What was the problem?
+What was the bug?
 Where was it?
 How did you fix it?

-Here's a good commit:
+Here's a good commit message:

 ```
 commit 71c26a15c9f2f763028e34c6ddde83b1763d93d0